 - 5.1 Together with the Equality Act 2010, the Act places a duty on public authorities to be sensitive to the needs of disabled applicants and, where reasonable, to provide any information requested in their preferred format.
-This could include large-print, audio recording or Braille. - 5.2 Applicants may also request that information be provided in a minority language.
-Again we are duty-bound, under the Freedom of Information Act and the Equality Act 2010, to consider such requests. - 5.3 In such cases, requests should be promptly referred to the Assistant Assessor who will, in turn, liaise with the Assessor's translation service providers. - 5.4 Any additional costs for providing the information in an alternative format can not be passed on to the applicant.
-Instead the cost must be borne by the Assessor and CSVJB.
+This could include large print, audio recording or Braille. - 5.2 Applicants may also request that information be provided in a minority language.
+Again we are duty-bound, under the Freedom of Information Act and the Equality Act 2010, to consider such requests. - 5.3 In such cases, requests should be promptly referred to Ross Welsh who will, in turn, liaise with the Scottish Borders Council's translation service providers. - 5.4 Any additional costs for providing the information in an alternative format cannot be passed on to the applicant.
+Instead the cost must be borne by the Scottish Borders Assessor.

-6 EXEMPTIONS
+SECTION 6 - EXEMPTIONS

-- 6.1 Within the Act are a number of exemptions, absolute and non-absolute, that can be applied and thereby prevent the release of information to an applicant. - 6.2 Information covered by absolute exemptions need not be released.
-Examples include: - Information otherwise accessible, for example via the publication schemes or in published hard copy, regardless of whether payment is required.
-However, information available solely on the Internet is not included as not everyone has access to the Internet. - Disclosure prohibited by enactment - Court records of proceedings or other relevant legal documents - Information that, if disclosed, would constitute a breach of confidence
+- 6.1 Within the Act are a number of exemptions absolute and non-absolute that can be applied, thereby preventing the release of information to an applicant. - 6.2 Information covered by absolute exemptions need not be released.
+Examples include: - information otherwise accessible, for example via the publication scheme or in published hard copy, regardless of whether payment is required; however, information available solely on the internet is not included as not everyone has access to the internet - disclosure prohibited by enactment - court records of proceedings or other relevant legal documents

-- Personal data, as defined by the Data Protection Act 2018 (see section 7) - 6.3 Non-absolute exemptions are subject to a "public interest test", meaning that we have to decide whether the public interest in maintaining the exemption outweighs the public interest in disclosing it.
-Examples include: - Information to be published within the next twelve weeks, from the date of request - Research information, if its release could substantially prejudice the research programme - Commercially sensitive information - Law enforcement information (including any form of tax assessment) - Information that may endanger the health and safety of an individual if disclosed
+- information that, if disclosed, would constitute a breach of confidence - personal data, as defined by the Data Protection Act, 1998 (see section 7) - 6.3 Non-absolute exemptions are subject to a "public interest test", meaning that we have to decide whether the public interest in maintaining the exemption outweighs the public interest in disclosing it.
+Examples include: - information to be published within the next twelve weeks, from the date of request - research information, if its release could substantially prejudice the research programme - commercially sensitive information - law enforcement information (including any form of tax assessment) - information that may endanger the health and safety of an individual if disclosed